paragonie/airship-docs/en-us/01-intro/1-Lingo-Jargon.md

 * `Engine`  -> Framework
   * These classes power the entire airship; most classes can be upgraded
 * `Gadgets` -> Plugins
-  * Adds features to an existing cabin
+  * Adds features to an existing cabin (or to all cabins)
 * `Gears`   -> Framework Alterations
   * Upgradeable Engine components - extends the core framework - **recommended for advanced users only**!
 * `Installer` -> (Self-explanatory)
   * Our installer code is self-contained and strictly outside of the document root.
-* `MotiFs`  -> Themes
+* `Motifs`  -> Themess
-  * Community-provided templates and stylesheets
+  * Community-provided templates and stylesheets.
+Can be assigned to a specific Cabin or universal.
 * `config`  -> Configuration
 * `lang`    -> Language-specific stuff (for internationalization)
 * `public`  -> Public web root (point your webserver here)